 - Develop Cape Willoughby Conservation Park as a premier visitor location on the east coast of Kangaroo Island, in particular by upgrading accommodation, developing trails and updated interpretation, and constructing new visitor facilities. - Consider rock climbing in Cape Willoughby Conservation Park, subject to a risk assessment. - Continue to maintain and enhance visitor facilities at Lashmar Conservation Park to facilitate high quality camping and day visitor locations. - Consider the development of camping facilities in Nepean Bay Conservation Park in areas of lower conservation value, following expansion of the park estate. - In line with a walking and cycling trail strategy, investigate opportunities to expand the trail network across eastern Kangaroo Island parks.
-This includes providing advice and other support in the development of a multi day trail in the Dudley Peninsula. - Maintain minimal visitor infrastructure at Busby Islet, Beatrice Islet, Cygnet Estuary, Dudley, Lesueur, Pelican Lagoon, and Simpson conservation parks. - Educate and engage with park visitors and stakeholders to inform them of park values and conservation aims of the parks of eastern Kangaroo Island. - Prohibit bringing in introduced animals such as dogs and horses in eastern Kangaroo Island parks, which will provide consistency across all Kangaroo Island parks to help protect conservation outcomes.
+This includes providing advice and other support in the development of a multi day trail in the Dudley Peninsula. - Continue to manage Busby Islet Conservation Park as a prohibited area.
+Maintain no visitor infrastructure at Beatrice Islet and Pelican Lagoon conservation parks, except for signage and other interpretive materials that may be required to protect values or inform visitors of these values. - Maintain minimal visitor infrastructure at Dudley, Lesueur and Simpson conservation parks, though some minor trail work may be considered where it aligns with a trails strategy. - Educate and engage with park visitors and stakeholders to inform them of park values and conservation aims of the parks of eastern Kangaroo Island. - Prohibit bringing in introduced animals in eastern Kangaroo Island parks, apart from dogs where they are permitted east of Chapman River in Lashmar Conservation Park. - Work collaboratively with the tourism accommodation businesses adjacent Lashmar Conservation Park to manage boundary issues and facilitate non-exclusive pedestrian access to Antechamber Bay.

-THEME 4 Protecting and celebrating cultural heritage
+Protecting and celebrating cultural heritage